m4ttsch/omscs-notes-notes/information-security/hashes.md

 Remember, a hash function produces a fixed-size output from an input of arbitrary size.
 Since there are an infinite number of arbitrarily-sized inputs, and a finite number of fixed-size hash codes, many inputs can be mapped to the same output hash value.
 In other words, we have many more pigeons than pigeonholes.

 This setup seems to violate the property of collision resistance.
 However, the collision resistance properties only speak to computational infeasibility, not mathematical impossibility.
-From a security perspective, a collision that is infeasible to find is as good as one that doesn’t exist.
+From a security perspective, a collision that is infeasible to find is as good as one that doesn't exist.

 The larger the number of output hash values, the harder it is to find a collision.
 We can reduce the probability of a collision by increasing the length of the hash code.